Matt850629/MattChen-EEIT126/README.md

 # Simple Description #

->The project is architected in Spring Framwork 5.2.x, and uses Hibernate 5.x to manage persistence layer.
+>The project is architected in Spring Boot 2.4.4, and uses Spring IOC container to manage persistence layer.
 To follow up this guideline, you can aspect the architecture step by step.

 # Initialize #
 > ***Install  SQL Server database first, website of installation guide <a href="https://www.microsoft.com/en-in/sql-server/sql-server-downloads">here</a><br>